vsubramaniam851/typ_embed/README.md

 ```
 python typ_embed.py dep -m dep_model.pt -ty True -te add_att
 ```
 All modifiable parameters are described in the typ_embed.py file.
 These include incorporating typological features (`-ty True`), the size of the typological embedding (`-tes 32`), and what method to use for incorporating typological embeddings into word embeddings (attention: `-te add_att`, `-te mul_att`, or concatentation: `-te concat`).
-Every data loading, train, and eval files have test functions to ensure all main functions in the file are working that can be run.
+Every data loading, train, and eval files have test functions to ensure all main functions in the file are working that can be run separately for the sake of debugging.

 ## Citations